mylabpcb/myCPU/pages/en/mycpu/introduction.md

 hero_height: hero-minHeigth
 hero_darken: false
 ---
-> The content is under development, the final version will be as soon as possible.

-Welcome to the presentation page of the myCPU design.
+Welcome to the presentation page of the myCPU project.

 myCPU is an entire modular 8-bit TTL computer/CPU with support to working and debugging at microinstruction level, built over most common logic integrated circuits, mostly TTL, and designed on PCBs.
 {: style="text-align: justify"}